Possession of Drugs

 Florida Drug Possession Laws

 Have you been arrested for drug possession?
-Although this is typically considered the least serious of all drug crimes, a person accused of drug possession in Florida may be at risk of facing felony charges in some situations.
+Although this is typically considered the least serious of all drug charges, a person accused of drug possession in Florida may be at risk of facing felony charges in some situations.

 In some cases, a defendant accused of drug possession may be eligible for alternative sentencing, most often a drug rehabilitation or treatment program to avoid imprisonment and or conviction.
 This is most often an option available to first time drug offenders with no prior criminal record, and to juveniles.

 Possession with Intent to Sell Laws in Florida

 In Florida, a defendant may face misdemeanor or felony charges for drug possession with the intent to sell or distribute.
 A more serious offense than simple possession, possession with intent involves a defendant who was allegedly in possession of drug and/or drug paraphernalia or other items that indicated that he or she had the intention to sell or distribute the drugs.

 Client was arrested and charged with Conspiracy and Possession with Intent to Distribute 150 kilograms of Cocaine.
 Mr. Mirer took the case to trial and vigorously defended his client in court against the United States Government prosecutors.
 Result: NOT GUILTY!See More Results

 There are various factors that may play an important role in a criminal case involving drug possession with the intent to sell or distribute.

 - The presence of items like measuring scales, baggies, large amounts of cash, client lists, PDAs and other similar items